ColinGilbert/gentoomuch/README.md

 I absolutely fell in love with Gentoo Linux several years ago.
 It is an amazing meta-distribution backed by a vibrant all-volunteer group of developers and maintainers who operate mostly by consensus.
 You can readily optimize a Gentoo system to obtain the best performance, reliability, and compatibility possible.
 The significant advantage of a tailored operating system is that things remain in harmony.
 However, unless carefully managed, a source-based distribution such as Gentoo is guaranteed to suffer from configuration drift as patches and hacks accumulate.
 This tool provides automations to enable such careful management.
 Using Gentoomuch allows any user to be brave...
 If you use source control on the config directory, then congratulations: your builds are now reproducible.
 Gentoo and DevOps are coming closer together.
 This tool's purpose is to create custom Gentoo-based stage4 tarballs.
 It was made with immutable machines in mind.

 Gentoomuch allows Gentoo users to reversibly experiment with unknown use-flag combinations and easily create patches for broken packages.
 Gentoomuch allows long-time developers another means to orchestrate their build processes.
 It gives Gentoo sysadmins a modern way to reduce technical debt.
 It gives cloud engineers the option of using highly-optimized, immutable Gentoo for their virtualized servers.
 Using this tool is a rather civilized way of managing multiple Gentoo installations; it has very good amenities.
+It was made to be played with.

 Gentoomuch allows you manage an entire network's worth of Gentoo systems without fuss, while still being fun to use!